Numerical relativity higher order gravitational waveforms of eccentric, spinning, non-precessing binary black hole mergers: Eccentricity Measurements

-To produce this bank of \text{SEOBNRE} templates, we set $f_{\text{min}}=10\mathrm{Hz}$.
-To obtain stable SEOBNRE waveforms, we set the total mass of the binary system $M=60M_\odot$ for $e\leq0.5$ and $M=30M_\odot$ for $e>0.5$.
+To produce this bank of \texttt{SEOBNRE} templates, we set $f_{\text{ref}}=10\mathrm{Hz}$.
+To obtain stable \texttt{SEOBNRE} waveforms, we set the total mass of the binary system $M=60M_\odot$ for $e\leq0.5$ and $M=30M_\odot$ for $e>0.5$.
 Higher mass binaries spend less cycles in the detectable frequency band, and so for highly eccentric simulations, the code does not have enough inspiral points to produce an accurate waveform, requiring a smaller mass for stability.
+Lower mass binaries at low eccentricities produced waveforms that were too large, and thus $M=60M_\cdot$ was chosen for efficiency.

 As seen in Table~\ref{table:simulations}, we find good fitting factors for roughly half of the simulations.
 For some highly eccentric simulations, a suitable match was not found.
 This is because some numerical relativity waveforms contain moderately spinning binaries with highly eccentric orbits that are beyond the realm of applicability of the SEOBNRE model.
 It is possible to quantify the reliability of SEOBNRE signals with the ``spin hang-up parameter'', $\chi_\mathrm{up}$~\cite{2020PhRvD.101d4049L}